 On 7 December 2015, the EU and Ukraine held the second meeting of the association council.

 Visa facilitation and readmission agreements with Ukraine entered into force in 2008.
 The same year a 'visa dialogue' was launched.
-On 20 April 2016, the European Commission presented a proposal to allow visa-free travel to the Schengen area for Ukranian citizens.
+On 20 April 2016, the European Commission presented a proposal to allow visa-free travel to the Schengen area for Ukrainian citizens.

 The 17th EU-Ukraine summit took place in Kyiv on 27 April 2015.
 This was the first summit taking place under the framework of the association agreement.